databio/pepatac/README.md

 export RESOURCES="/path/to/resources/folder/"
 ```

 **Custom configuration**.
-Instead, you can also put absolute paths to each tool in the configuration file to fit your local setup.
-Just change the pipeline configuration file ([pipelines/ATACseq.yaml](pipelines/ATACseq.yaml) appropriately.
+Instead, you can also put absolute paths to each tool or resource in the configuration file to fit your local setup.
+Just change the pipeline configuration file ([pipelines/ATACseq.yaml](pipelines/ATACseq.yaml)) appropriately.

 ## Running the pipeline